2019 Scholarship Recipients: More information regarding your scholarship will be available by Friday, June 28.

 Such criteria must be consistent with overall Community Foundation policy.

 Obtaining an Application

-Applications for our Scholarship Program are available on our website from late November through early February.
-Be sure to find us on Facebook or follow us on Twitter for all the latest news and updates.
+Applications for the 2019 Scholarship Program were available on our website November 20, 2018 through January 15, 2019.
+Deadline date and time to submit an application for the 2020-21 year will be announced in the fall.
+Please visit the 2019 Scholarship Program Page for more information.
+Be sure to find us on Facebook for all the latest news and updates.

 Primary Eligibility Requirements

 - Students must attend an accredited institution of higher education within the United States of America on a full‑time basis.

 - With few exceptions, students must have their permanent address located within the Community Foundation Scholarship Program service area.